 The interoperability challenge in the domain of energy awareness in application software is to create an ecosystem capable of exchanging information about the intentions of an application to the runtime software layer.
 Secondly, the exchanged information must be interpreted by the runtime layer to make sensible decisions regarding the allocation of resources.
 Since applications in general are dynamic, the performance of the application depends on a wide range of factors, such as memory intensity, use of caches, user interrupts, the data sizes and data types used, interactions with other applications etc. This means that the performance of an application cannot be guaranteed with fixed resources.
 In order to adapt the resources allocated to the application, the performance of the application must be monitored at runtime.
 In case the currently allocated performance is either too high or too low, the monitor reports this issue to the controller, which allocates or deallocates resources to accommodate for the real requirement of resources.
 Therefore, we recognise the need for a proper monitoring framework to insure the interoperability between applications and the runtime system.
 Such a framework must be detailed enough and provide sufficient tools for measuring performance, but simple enough to reduce programmer effort for using it.
-Since the monitoring framework is a runtime system, a significantly low overhead must be guaranteed so as to not interfere with the energy consumption and the performance of the host system.
+Since the monitoring framework is a runtime system, a considerably low overhead must be guaranteed to avoid interference with the energy consumption and the performance of the host system.

 Challenge 3: Smart Adaptivity

 Given a proper dataflow from applications to the runtime system, the final challenge is the allocation of resources.
-Allocating resources efficiently means having a knowledge of how resources of one form affect the performance of the application requesting the resources.
+Allocating resources efficiently means having a knowledge of how the resources of one form affect the performance of the application requesting the resources.
 Even though feedback control loops is a mature area of research, the methods must be adapted and applied to the general purpose computing domain.
 Together with machine learning, large data and pattern recognition, smart adaptivity in the control loop help to bring the framework of energy aware software to a broader domain of computing systems from IoT to exascale systems.

 2.1 Previous Work